-The Principal Amount of the Initial Debt Securities will be \in 300,027,000 and will be equal to the sum of the aggregate liquidation preference amount of the Class B Preferred Securities plus certain amounts contributed by Postbank in return for the Class A Preferred Security and the Company Common Security.
-The proceeds from the issuance of the Class B Preferred Securities, together with the \in 1,000 contributed by Postbank in return for the Class A Preferred Security and \in 25,000 contributed by Postbank for the Company Common Security, will be used by the Company to purchase the Initial Debt Securities.
+The Principal Amount of the Initial Debt Securities will be \in 500,027,000 and will be equal to the sum of the aggregate liquidation preference amount of the Class B Preferred Securities plus certain amounts contributed by Postbank in return for the Class A Preferred Security and the Company Common Security.
+The proceeds from the issuance of the Class B Preferred Securities, together with the \in 1,000 contributed by Postbank in return for the Class A Preferred Security and \notin 25,000 contributed by Postbank for the Company Common Security, will be used by the Company to purchase the Initial Debt Securities.
 The purchase of the Initial Debt Securities will occur contemporaneously with the issuance of the Class B Preferred Securities.
 The Initial Debt Securities will not be listed on any stock exchange

-The Initial Debt Securities will consist of an issue of subordinated notes issued by Postbank, which will mature on December 2, 2034 (the "Maturity Date") provided, however, that the Initial Debt Securities do not include any obligation of Postbank shown as a liability on the books of a U.S. branch of Postbank.
+The Initial Debt Securities will consist of an issue of subordinated notes issued by Postbank, which will mature on December 23, 2034 (the "Maturity Date") provided, however, that the Initial Debt Securities do not include any obligation of Postbank shown as a liability on the books of a U.S. branch of Postbank.

-Interest will accrue on the Principal Amount of the Initial Debt Securities (i) from (and including) the Issue Date to (but excluding) the Reset Date at a fixed rate of at least 6.00 per cent. per annum payable in arrears on the Reset Date and (ii) for each Interest Payment Period commencing on or after the Reset Date at a rate of at least 0.025 per cent. per annum above the Reference Rate for such Interest Payment Period, payable semi-annually in arrears on June 2 and December 2 in each year, commencing on June 2, 2006, provided that no interest payment for any Interest Payment Period commencing on or after the Reset Date shall accrue at a rate of more than 8.00 per cent. per annum.
+Interest will accrue on the Principal Amount of the Initial Debt Securities (i) from and including the Issue Date to but excluding the Reset Date, at a fixed rate of at least 6.00 per cent. per annum, payable annually in arrears on December 23 of each year (including the Reset Date) and (ii) from and including the Reset Date to but excluding the Maturity Date, at a rate at least equal to the Floating Rate, payable annually in arrears on December 23 of each year, commencing December 23, 2010, provided that no interest payment for any Interest Payment Period commencing on or after the Reset Date shall accrue at a rate of less than 3.75 per cent. per annum or more than 10.00 per cent. per annum.
 For each Interest Payment Period, interest will be calculated on the basis of a 360 day year of 12 months of 30 days each divided by 360 (30/360) and rounding the resulting figure to the nearest cent (half a cent being rounded upwards).